Thumbnail image

 Beyond the Data: The 3 Personas That Define AI Use

-Our research revealed a clear insight: 'staff' isn't a single user type.
+Furthermore, our user research revealed a clear insight: 'staff' isn't a single user type.
 Attitudes toward AI varied widely, from skepticism and fear to curiosity and excitement.
-To design for this diverse audience, we translated our interview and survey data into three personas grounded in real findings
+To better visualize this diverse audience, we translated our interview and survey data into three personas grounded in real findings.

 Next Steps